sem CLI Reference#

 EDITOR

-environment variable, if it is set - If none of the above exists,
+environment variable, if one is set. - If none of the above exists,

 sem